 It is a fact that personal ethics is unique to each of us.
 It is also a fact that our personal ethical compass could influence our professional judgment.

 'Therefore, in a professional context, we need guidance to help us decide what is "the right thing" to do – a framework or a code setting out principles of ethical behaviour and safeguarding compliance with those principles,' says Waters.

 Most professionals are required to comply with an ethical code – in the case of ACCA, you will be required to comply by ACCA’s Code of Ethics and Conduct, which requires that our members uphold five fundamental ethical principles:

 'These principles provide a framework to guide the professional accountant, and an expectation of ethical behaviour regardless of one’s personal ethical principles,' says Waters.

 This does not mean you need to ignore your personal values when at work.

-Ethics is an important element of the ACCA Qualification with the mandatory completion of the Professional Ethics module.
+Ethics is an important element of the ACCA Qualification with the mandatory completion of the Ethics and Professional Skills module.
 Of course, your professional ethical competence and experience will grow as you progress in your career, but there are certain things you should do now to strengthen your appreciation of ethics.
 For example, you should be absolutely clear on what your company expects from you in terms of ethical behaviour.

 'Each company has a code of conduct that employees are expected to adhere to,' says Weston.
 But he also adds that it is vital that you as a person learn to recognise what is acceptable and ethical behaviour.
 Read widely and keep up with the news.